Col-Bandit: Query-Time Top-$K$ Estimation for Late-Interaction Retrieval: Conclusion

 \section{Conclusion}

-We presented \method{}, an adaptive framework for accelerating late-interaction reranking at query time by selectively revealing MaxSim computations until the Top-$K$ set stabilizes.
-Across BEIR and REAL-MM-RAG, \method{} consistently exposes substantial redundancy in dense late-interaction scoring, reducing MaxSim FLOPs by up to \textbf{5$\times$} while preserving high overlap with exhaustive reranking.
-A single calibration knob, $\alpha_{\mathrm{ef}}$ (Eq.~\ref{eq:effective_radius}), provides a practical control over the quality--compute trade-off and yields strong Pareto frontiers against uniform and greedy reveal baselines. \method{} is a drop-in reranking layer that requires no retraining or offline index changes, making it easy to deploy on top of standard search pipelines.\\ \textbf{Limitations.} Col-Bandit is designed for precision-oriented tasks with small $K$; as $K$ grows, more candidates cluster near the decision boundary, reducing efficiency gains.
-Our strongest empirical configuration uses adaptive token selection, for which the variance-based radius should be viewed as a calibrated decision heuristic rather than a formal certificate.
-Finally, our evaluation measures FLOP reductions; realizing wall-clock speedups requires batched implementations to amortize GPU kernel overheads.
+We presented \method{}, an adaptive framework for accelerating late-interaction reranking at query time by selectively revealing MaxSim cells until the top-$K$ set stabilizes.
+Across BEIR and REAL-MM-RAG, \method{} consistently exposes substantial redundancy in dense late-interaction scoring, reducing MaxSim FLOPs by up to $\mathbf{\sim 8\times}$ and translating these savings to a $\mathbf{7.0\times}/\mathbf{4.6\times}$ ($1$/$8$ thread) wall-clock speedup on a server CPU and $\mathbf{12.9\times}/\mathbf{10.3\times}$ ($1$/$8$ thread) on Apple M1 Max (four-corpus subset), while preserving high overlap with exhaustive reranking (Ov@$5\geq 0.90$ on every corpus tested, and $\geq 0.96$ on \textsc{Cpu-S} for every corpus but HotpotQA-$500$\,K).
+A single calibration knob, $\alpha_{\mathrm{ef}}$ (Eq.~\ref{eq:effective_radius}), provides a practical control over the quality--compute trade-off and yields strong Pareto frontiers against non-adaptive baselines.
+The $\alpha_{\mathrm{ef}}{=}1$ corner recovers a $\delta$-PAC guarantee (Theorem~\ref{thm:pac}, scoped in Remark~\ref{rem:pac_scope}). \method{} is a drop-in reranking layer requiring no retraining or index changes, making it easy to deploy on top of standard search pipelines.

-\textbf{Future Work.} We plan to develop a batched implementation that reveals blocks of high-uncertainty cells simultaneously, enabling efficient parallel execution on modern GPU hardware.